-The department’s access to campus facilities, including the internationally acclaimed Allen Memorial Art Museum, one of the top five museums on any college campus in the country, and the College's proximity to the Cleveland Museum of Art and the Toledo Museum of Art enrich the art major’s overall academic development and experience.
-The arts complex is also architecturally distinguished, featuring important buildings by Cass Gilbert and Robert Venturi where students learn, create, and interact.
+The department’s access to campus facilities, including the internationally acclaimed Allen Memorial Art Museum, one of the top five museums on any college campus in the country, and the college’s proximity to the Cleveland Museum of Art and the Toledo Museum of Art enrich the art major’s overall academic development and experience.

-The Clarence Ward Art Library supports the curriculum with a collection of more than 100,000 volumes.
+Our Clarence Ward Art Library supports the curriculum with a collection of more than 100,000 volumes.
 The department’s faculty includes a balanced number of artists and art historians who are renowned in their field and committed to undergraduate education.
 Our extensive visiting artists and scholars program makes possible short- and long-term visits by internationally acclaimed scholars and visual artists.

 Students interested in advanced study in art consult with their advisors to determine objectives and professional opportunities.
 Graduates of the our art program have pursued careers in art history, fine arts, museum studies, photography, film, architecture, education, urban studies, and many other fields.